 Having a disorganized bedroom is not only very frustrating but it can also actually affect your sleeping patterns, and therefore, your overall wellbeing.

 Furniture arrangement is a delicate art form and is key to a successful room.
-A slight rearrangement of your furniture can make a dramatic difference on your sleeping space.
+A slight rearrangement of your furniture can make a dramatic difference in your sleeping space.

-Draw a map.
-The first thing you need to do when rearranging your furniture in any room is to get a birds eye perspective of the space and a great way to do this is to get yourself a pen and a large piece of paper and draw a map of the bedroom.
+The first thing you need to do when rearranging your furniture in any room is to get a birds-eye perspective of the space and a great way to do this is to get yourself a pen and a large piece of paper and draw a map of the bedroom.

-When arranging any room, it’s best to compliment the parallel lines of the walls and the furniture.
+When arranging any room, it’s best to complement the parallel lines of the walls and the furniture.
 Thinking in parallel and perpendicular lines will help keep a natural flow to space.

-Think about room flow.
 The flow of any room should depend upon what the room is being used for.
 In the case of the bedroom, the flow of traffic is less than a living room, but it’s still important to think about what parts of your room will be passed through and which will be occupied by furniture.

-Upgrade.
 Sometimes, no amount of rearranging your furniture is going to save you from the fact that your bedroom just isn’t working.
 In which case, it might be time for an upgrade.

-If you have doors opening up to a balcony or a curious light fixture, a fire place, or even an eye grabbing piece of furniture, you’re going to want to focus all of the energy and flow in that particular direction.
+If you have doors opening up to a balcony or a curious light fixture, a fireplace, or even an eye-grabbing piece of furniture, you’re going to want to focus all of the energy and flow in that particular direction.

 The idea is to lead the eye to that place.
 In the case of a bedroom, the focal point is often the bed itself, for obvious reasons, but remember, it doesn’t always have to be.